MikeHopley/ftl-ships-guide/lanius-b.md

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
 With two Lanius and a clone bay, you’re pretty safe doing this.

 [Defence drones cover this ship well](https://i.imgur.com/orY9chJ.jpg), as all rooms are well outside the blind spot.
-But you only have one system slot, so probably buy hacking or cloaking instead.
-Cloaking is particularly good, providing you have reasonable weapons&thinsp;&mdash;&thinsp;and Advanced Flak gives you a huge head-start on that.
+But you only have one system slot, so buy hacking or cloaking instead.
+Typically I’d take hacking, as it’s easier to get early and is ideal boarding support.
+However, cloaking is also great if you have good weapons&thinsp;&mdash;&thinsp;and Advanced Flak gives you a huge head-start on that.

 With cloaking, boarding, and mind control, it’s easy to neutralise phase 1 and slowly kill off the crew.
 A single point of damage is enough to make the missiles harmless, and once damaged you can disrupt repairs with boarding and mind control.
 Consider upgrading mind control; level 3 is incredibly disruptive.
 Also consider upgrading sensors, in case they get hacked (making mind control harder to use).